unifiedpurse/universal_payment_plugin_for_wordpress_edd/readme.md

-== Description ==
+## Description ##

 This is a UnifiedPurse payment gateway for Easy Digital Downloads.

  UnifiedPurse enables you to accept unified payments worldwide, from a single point.
-Providing over 80 popular payment alternatives (e.g PayPal, Bank deposit/transfer, Perfectmoney...) to your payers, and collects your payments into a unified purse.
+Providing over 80 popular payment alternatives (e.g PayPal, Bank deposit/transfer, Perfectmoney, Western Union, ...) to your payers, and collects your payments into a unified purse.
 [Read about how it works](https://unifiedpurse.com/how_it_works)

 To signup for a Unifiedpurse Merchant account visit their website by clicking [here](https://unifiedpurse.com/signup)